We all know about the need for work-life balance. We know it’s good for us.

 1. First ask ‘Where’?

-Completely up to you whenever and wherever you reflect, the important thing is you spend time reviewing the specific tasks and duties you do on a daily basis.
+Is it in your dining room on the computer?
+In your own home office?
+In the kitchen?
+Spend time reviewing the specific tasks and duties you do on a daily basis.
 You can do one reflection for work responsibilities and another for your home tasks and duties.

 2. Then ask ‘What’?